 Hongdae is a region in Seoul city near Hongik University which is a popular fine arts university.
 This place used to be a hub for indie musicians and other artists.
 Now, art performers can be seen in underground clubs, bars, coffeehouses, and on streets.
-Many rock bands like Crying Nut, No Brain also born here in Hongdae.
+Many rock bands like Crying Nut, No Brain were also born here in Hongdae.

-What to eat in Hongdae
+What to eat in Hongdae?

 Some of the must-eat foods in Hongdae are Tteokbokki, Samgyetang, Makgeolli, donburi, Bibimbap, Kimchi jiggae.
 You can find delicious foods steaming in the roadside stalls.
 Hongdae also has big restaurants, bars serving these traditional dishes.